embrace-io/s3-batch-object-store/README.md

 # s3-batch-object-store

-`s3-batch-object-store` is a Go module that allows for batch uploading of objects to a single S3 file and retrieving each object separately using the AWS S3 API, fetching only the bytes for that specific object
+`s3-batch-object-store` is a Go module that allows for batch uploading of objects to a single S3 file and retrieving each object separately using the AWS S3 API, fetching only the bytes for that specific object.

 ## Features

 - Batch upload multiple objects into a single S3 file, reducing the number of PUT operations.
 - Retrieve individual objects using index information (byte offset and length).

+// should we add a section explaining the advantajes of using this module? i mean reduce costs doing put operations, improve performance, etc.
 ## Installation

 To install the module, use `go get`: